elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 > If the `debugger` does not start, here is what may have happened: some package managers default to installing a minimized Erlang without WX bindings for GUI support.
 In some package managers, you may be able to replace the headless Erlang with a more complete package (look for packages named `erlang` vs `erlang-nox` on Debian/Ubuntu/Arch).
 In others managers, you may need to install a separate `erlang-wx` (or similarly named) package.

-When you start the debugger, a Graphical User Interface will open in your machine.
+When you start the debugger, a Graphical User Interface will open on your machine.
 We call `:int.ni(Example)` to prepare our module for debugging and then add a breakpoint to line 3 with `:int.break(Example, 3)`.
 After we call our function, we can see our process with break status in the debugger:

 <img src="/images/contents/debugger-elixir.gif" width="640" alt="Debugger GUI GIF" />